-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

 “He came out of the game with his hamstring tight, did the MRI and he’s got something that we have to deal with,” Carroll said Friday.
 “It’s not a serious hamstring injury, but it’s enough to really bother him this week, and to expect for him to turn around and bounce back around this week is a lot to expect.”

-Carroll also said Friday that he thinks Dunbar may be able to come off IR for next week’s game against the Jets.
+Carroll also said Friday he thinks Dunbar may be able to come off IR for next week’s game against the Jets.
 Dunbar went on IR due to a knee injury and if he can return next week could just take Flowers’ spot on the 53-player roster.

 Ogbuehi started the Eagles game at right tackle in place of the injured Brandon Shell.
-Shell is again listed as doubtful with an ankle injury and Ogbuehi expected to again start in his place.
+Shell is again listed as doubtful with an ankle injury and Ogbuehi is expected to again start in his place.

 But he developed a calf injury during practice Friday and was listed as limited.
 Carroll indicated Ogbuehi might be able to play, but the Seahawks listing him as questionable obviously indicates it’s not a certainty.

 “Cedric’s got something bothering his calf a little bit so we just rested him today,” Carroll said.
-“That showed up in the early part of practice today so we didn’t know about until today.”
+“That showed up in the early part of practice today so we didn’t know about it until today.”

 If Ogbuehi and Shell each can’t go — and Carroll essentially said not to expect Shell to be able to play — then the Seahawks may have to start Jamarco Jones at right tackle.